pjs_ a year ago

 The physics simulation clearly uses inelastic collisions, which is wildly unrealistic and why so many otherwise passable 'cars' don't pass the course.
 Also seems to use a very low coefficient of friction - most of my cars couldn't make it up a two-segement slope.

-• robotnikman 15 days ago
+• robotnikman a year ago

 I knew I had seen something like this over a decade ago!

-• gield 15 days ago
+• gield a year ago

 This html5 version has also been around for longer than a decade already.
 It's what inspired me to take a class on Genetic Algorithms and Evolutionary Computing in university back then.

-khqc 15 days ago
+khqc a year ago

 Slight bug: there's no road past about 280m, all cars fall into an endless pit

-dustfinger 16 days ago
+dustfinger a year ago

 > evolve random two-wheeled shapes into cars over generations